 Air fry the carrots for 18 to 20 minutes, flipping or shaking them at the halfway point.
 If your carrots are irregularly sized, you may have to take the smaller ones out earlier.
 The carrots are ready when they’re easily pierced with a knife and the skin is golden brown.

-An overhead shot of golden brown carrots in an open air fryer.
+A side view of golden brown air fryer carrots in an air fryer basket.

 Garnish the carrots